digitranslab/jumpstart/docs/versioned_docs/version-3.0.0-LTS/marketplace/plugins/jira.md

 ## Connection

-To connect to a Jira data source in ToolJet, you can either click the **+Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the ToolJet dashboard.
+To connect to a Jira data source in JumpStart, you can either click the **+Add new data source** button on the query panel or navigate to the **[Data Sources](/docs/data-sources/overview)** page in the JumpStart dashboard.

 To connect to your Jira instance, the following details are required:
 - **URL**: Your Jira instance URL